Updated 10/23/2023 Competency-based assessments, or CBAs, are growing in popularity as employers...

 If you aren’t offering up anything your visitors want, they won’t be heading to your landing page out of pity or goodwill.
 Make sure you offer something that is directly beneficial to the visitor and that you state the benefit in an easily comprehendible way (in bold, if necessary).
 Also, be sure you don’t make your visitor jump through multiple hoops to get their reward.
 Limit their required action to one simple step.
 If you want them to fill out a request form, make it short and sweet with only the bare essentials you need.

 #4: Keep Them Engaged – Thank You Page

 Your visitor became a lead by doing everything you asked.
 Congratulations!
 Now don’t let them fall through the cracks.
-Follow-up in a timely fashion with your next action step you want out of them.
+Follow up in a timely fashion with the next action step you want out of them.
 Whether this is an email, phone call, or some other form of interaction, make sure you are strategic in your communication.

 As a bonus point, don’t forget to test, test, test!
 Whether you have coworkers, friends, family, or others look at your landing page, be sure you have other eyes scour it.
 This can provide helpful feedback about how easy your action steps are or how professional the page layout is.